Let’s start by reviewing some of the key pinterest shopping statistics.

 Pinterest is a huge ecommerce referral source, which makes it a valuable tool for online marketers everywhere.
 There’s a lot more data out there, but this just gives you an idea of the scope that we’re dealing with.

-Based on the results of our research, Pinterest users may be a legitimate target market for your e-commerce business.
+According on the findings of our research, Pinterest users may be a viable target market for your e-commerce business.

 As a brief recap, in total, our survey showed that only 14.5% of pinners had bought something from a pin, but we also discovered that this percentage increased the more niche specific users were to the product or brand.